Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Januari 2026 17.36.48 UTC
+- WIB: Kamis, 8 Januari 2026 18.29.39 UTC
-- WITA: Kamis, 8 Januari 2026 18.36.48 UTC
+- WITA: Kamis, 8 Januari 2026 19.29.39 UTC
-- WIT: Kamis, 8 Januari 2026 19.36.48 UTC
+- WIT: Kamis, 8 Januari 2026 20.29.39 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: inspirational
+Kategori: friendship